Skip to content

 Arguments

-LEAF and West Coast LEAF’s submissions highlight the risks of facing intrusive, personal, and traumatic questions that complainants may face in sexual assault trials if the rule against ungrounded common-sense assumptions is applied without clarification.
+LEAF and West Coast LEAF’s submissions highlighted the risks of facing intrusive, personal, and traumatic questions that complainants may face in sexual assault trials if the rule against ungrounded common-sense assumptions is applied without clarification.
 The coalition will caution against appellate courts substituting their own common-sense assumptions for those they believe informed the trial judges’ reasoning, and will argue that the rule against ungrounded common-sense assumptions, as it stands, lacks the clarity to be applied in a meaningful manner.

 Click here to read their factum.